-The VCN Transit Routing (VTR) solution is based on a hub-and-spoke topology and enables the hub VCN to provide transit connectivity between multiple spoke VCNs (within the region) and on-premises networks.
-Only a single FastConnect or IPSec VPN (connected to the hub VCN) is required for the on-premises network to communicate with all the spoke VCNs.
+The VCN transit routing (VTR) solution is based on a hub-and-spoke topology and enables the hub VCN to provide transit connectivity between multiple spoke VCNs (within the region) and on-premise networks.
+Only a single FastConnect or IPSec VPN (connected to the hub VCN) is required for the on-premise network to communicate with all the spoke VCNs.

 See the instructions in Setting Up VCN Transit Routing in the Console.

-Currently, the spoke VCNs can access your on-premises networks using the hub VCN.
+Currently, the spoke VCNs can access your on-premise networks using the hub VCN.

 Yes.
 You control this with the route table associated with the DRG on the hub VCN.
-You can configure restrictive route rules that specify only the spoke VCN subnets that you want to make available to the on-premises network.
-The routes advertised to the on-premises network are those in that route table and the hub VCN's CIDR.
+You can configure restrictive route rules that specify only the spoke VCN subnets that you want to make available to the on-premise network.
+The routes advertised to the on-premise network are those in that route table and the hub VCN's CIDR.